 Instead of forwarding a single port you can also use dynamic port forwarding.
 This will turn your SSH client into a local SOCKS proxy server.
-This is quite powerful as all client programs that are then configured to use the SOCKS proxy, will have access to services in the remote network over the encrypted ssh connection.
+This is quite powerful as all client programs that are then configured to use the SOCKS proxy will send their network traffic over the SSH connection to the remote network.
 When SOCKS5 is used, also DNS lookups can be sent through your tunnel, basically turning your SSH connection into a poor man's VPN connection.

-The most useful application is to use a SOCKS proxy to access LOFAR web services that are behind the firewall (when you are not connected to the LAN).
+The most useful application is to use a SOCKS proxy to access LOFAR web services that are behind the firewall, when you are not connected to the LAN.
 Two steps are needed: